WatForm/dashplus/app/src/main/java/ca/uwaterloo/watform/tlaplusast/README.md

 x', y'                      \* a primed variable (suffixed with ') denotes variable value in the next state UNCHANGED <<x,y>>           \* variables x, y are unchanged in the next state (same as x'=x /\ y'=y)

+(* Control structures *)

+LET x == e1 IN e2           \* introduces a local definition: every occurrence of x in e2 is replaced with e1 IF P THEN e1 ELSE e2        \* if P is true, then e1 should be true; otherwise e2 should be true

 ```

 ### Not Implemented